 An accident involving a large truck can be devastating.
 Trucks tend to weigh between 20 and 30 times more than most smaller vehicles.
 If you’re walking or riding a motorcycle or bicycle, you’ve got little to protect you if you collide with a truck.
 As a result, it’s common for truck accident victims to experience debilitating physical and emotional injuries.
 Unfortunately, the costs triggered by an accident can make a difficult situation even more overwhelming.

 If you’ve been injured in a semi-truck or 18-wheeler truck accident you may have the right to recover compensation.
 It’s important to speak with an experienced personal injury lawyer to learn about your legal rights and options.
-At Lavent Law, our attorneys are prepared to help you maximize the financial award you receive after your truck accident.
+At Lavent Law, P.A., our attorneys are prepared to help you maximize the financial award you receive after your truck accident.
 We’ll fight to make sure that you get the money you deserve.
 Call to schedule your free consultation today.

 - 1 Why You Should Hire an Attorney After Your Semi-Truck or 18-Wheeler Accident

 - 2 Causes of Truck Accidents in Miami